Feyerabend/bb/workbook/ch03/tictactoe/README.md

 cannot arrive at a logical conclusion on its own.
 The game of Tic-Tac-Toe, with its clearly defined rules and outcomes, serves as a turning point, showing that human judgment and logic are still critical when dealing with AI in high-stakes situations.

-In today’s world, the lessons from *War Games* and the simplicity of Tic-Tac-Toe resonate with the ongoing development and deployment of
+In today’s world, the lessons from *WarGames* and the simplicity of Tic-Tac-Toe resonate with the ongoing development and deployment of
 AI in military contexts.
 Whether it’s AI-controlled drones, missile defense systems, or autonomous weapons, the concern is that these systems might make decisions without human intervention or oversight.
 The film serves as a reminder that, much like the game of Tic-Tac-Toe, certain types of conflict—particularly those involving mass destruction—are best avoided altogether, and AI systems need to be guided by ethical reasoning and human understanding to ensure they don’t lead to catastrophic consequences.

-The plot of *War Games*, especially the use of Tic-Tac-Toe, highlights the intersection of games, AI, and military strategy.
+The plot of *WarGames*, especially the use of Tic-Tac-Toe, highlights the intersection of games, AI, and military strategy.
 The film uses the simple rules of a children’s game to demonstrate that sometimes, in the context of warfare, there is no winning move—only the avoidance of conflict.
 This concept, drawn from the game, becomes a metaphor for the broader political and technological concerns of the 1980s, which still resonate today as AI and automated systems continue to play an increasing role in defense and decision-making.